 Updating Tenable Nessus plugins and Intrusion Detection System (IDS) Engine Ruleset to the latest versions ensures that OT Security monitors your assets for the all the latest known vulnerabilities.
-OT Security provides an option to update classification, family, coverage and so on through the Dynamic Fingerprinting Engine (DFE) Cloud Updates.
 You can perform updates through the cloud, both automatically and manually, and offline as well.